 The Volusia – New Smyrna office operates in East-Central Florida and supports communities located in Volusia and Flagler Counties.
 The area this office serves is from Palm Coast south to Oak Hill.
 The larger cities in the service area include New Smyrna Beach, Palm Coast, Flagler Beach, Daytona Beach, Port Orange, New Smyrna, Ormond, Ormond Beach, Deltona, DeBary, Deland, Orange City and Edgewater.

-All Community Managers in the office are licensed by the state and have an average of 7 years experience in association management.
-Last year, Sentry’s Volusia – New Smyrna staff completed nearly 400 hours of advanced professional education to keep current on all issues relating to homeowner association operations and changing Florida laws.
+Sentry’s Volusia – New Smyrna staff completed, last year, nearly 400 hours of advanced professional education to keep current on all issues relating to homeowner association operations and changing Florida laws.
+Community Managers in the office are licensed by the state and have and average more that five years’ experience in association management.

 Sentry Management Volusia-New Smyrna Beach Division, will be a Gold sponsor and host a booth at the upcoming Central Florida...